rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 - shown as an independent sub-diagnostic (this is the default output)
-- shown as a label pointing at the affected span (this is done automatically if the some heuristics for verbosity are met)
+- shown as a label pointing at the affected span (this is done automatically if some heuristics for verbosity are met)
 - shown as a `help` sub-diagnostic with no content (used for cases where the suggestion is obvious from the text, but we still want to let tools to apply them))